junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 {:.no_toc}

-## breastfeeding—and care of the breasts
+## breastfeeding, and care of the breasts

 Taking good care of the breasts is important for the health of both the mother and her baby.
 The baby should begin to breastfeed soon after it is born.
 A baby may want to breastfeed right away or just lick the breast and be held.
 Encourage the baby to suck because it will help the milk to start flowing.
 This will also help the mother’s womb to contract and the afterbirth to come out sooner.
 The mother’s first milk is a thick yellow liquid (called colostrum).
 The first milk has everything a new baby needs to prevent infection and is rich in protein.